jhonygiraldo/Mixture-Neural-Networks/README.md

 ## Citing Mixture Neural Networks

-If you find Multi-Layer RPCA useful in your research, please consider citing:
+If you find Mixture-Neural-Networks useful in your research, please consider citing:

 ```
 @inproceedings{giraldo2017recognition,